dalitun/applications/bundle-freebsd-pfsense/README-EN.md

 ...
 Good!
 Go to the [Apps page](https://www.cloudwatt.com/fr/applications/index.html) on the Cloudwatt website, choose the apps, press **DEPLOYER** and follow the simple steps...
 2 minutes later, a green button appears... **ACCEDER**: you have your pfsense server!

 ## Enjoy
-In this example you have a pfsense server connects on both LAN and WAN, you have also an Ubuntu 14.04 LTS server connects to the same LAN like pfsense.
+In this example you have a pfsense server connects on both LAN and WAN, you have also an Ubuntu 14.04 server connects to the same LAN of pfsense.

-You can manage your firewall from your admin machine (ubunut 14.04 LTS).
+You can manage your firewall from your admin machine (ubunut 14.04).

 you can connect to your pfsense by typing on your terminal this command with the Username: admin and Password: pfsense .